function-gallery/function-template/README.md

 With recursion you can reference any file stored on Bitcoin, simple by referencing /content/<inscriptionId>
 And this is how we pull in p5 and the random seed generator.

-For a quick start see the boilerplace html file [[here](https://github.com/function-gallery/function-template/blob/main/index.html)]
+For a quick start see the boilerplate html file [[here](https://github.com/function-gallery/function-template/blob/main/index.html)]

+**NB!**
+**To make it easy to develop, and for the scripts to run in both locally and in the strict environments of platforms, where you cannot use external urls, you need to add ?dev=1 when developing locally**

 ## Onchain p5.js
 To get started with p5, include the onchain library p5.js in your html file, just lije you would include any other script.